matloff/TidyverseSkeptic/README.md

 base-R one.

-That first call to **map()** is tricky to get right, quite contrary to the Tidiers' claim that Tidy syntax is intuitive.
+That first call to **map()** is tricky to get right, quite contrary to the Tidyers' claim that Tidy syntax is intuitive.

 Much more concerning, though, is the third 'map' call.
 Here we have a *variant* of **map()**, namely **map_dbl()**.
 This the an illustration